 KiwiSaver is New Zealand's retirement savings scheme.
 Employees are auto-enrolled but can opt out within 8 weeks.
 Contribution rates are 3%, 4%, 6%, 8%, or 10% of salary.
 Employers must contribute 3%.
 Government adds annual member tax credit up to $521.
 Funds locked until age 65 (or first home purchase).
 Total contribution 6%+ makes it significant forced savings.

 ACC (Accident Compensation Corporation) levy funds no-fault accident insurance covering all NZ residents and visitors.
-Employees pay ~1.6% earner levy (on first $142,283 of income).
+Employees pay 1.39% earner levy for 2025-26 (on the first NZ$142,283 of income).
 This covers treatment, rehabilitation, and lost income for any injury—work-related or not.
 In exchange, you cannot sue for personal injury.
 It's unique to New Zealand.

 New Zealand's tax year runs April 1 to March 31 (not calendar year).
 Most employees with only PAYE income don't need to file—IRD automatically calculates and sends refunds or bills.
 Self-employed and those with other income file IR3 returns by July 7, or later dates if using a tax agent (extensions to March following year possible).